hito16/oneko-sdl/wiiu/README.md

 Thanks to DanielKO for his help getting this to work on the WiiU.
 There is no way I would have gotten proper exit behavior without him, and his SDL fixes will prevent future pain.

+# notes on patched SDL

+DanielKO provided patched SDL source to support exiting.
+Without these fixes, the app cannot exit back to the memory correctly.
+In its current form, you can press the "Home" button, and exit to the Home Menu.
+However, exiting from within the app (press '-') doesn't work correctly.